hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 #### Incoming time values

 Servers must require incoming time values from clients (i.e., the `start` and `stop` values on a data request) to be valid ISO 8601 time values.
 The full ISO 8601 specification allows many esoteric options, but servers must only accept a subset of the full ISO 8601 specification, namely one of either year-month-day (`yyyy-mm-ddThh:mm:ss.sssZ`) or day-of-year (`yyyy-dddThh:mm:ss.sssZ`).
 Any date or time elements missing from the string are assumed to take on their smallest possible value.
 For example, the string `2017-01-15T23:00:00.000Z` could be given in truncated form as `2017-01-15T23Z`.
 Servers should be able to parse and properly interpret these truncated time strings.
-When clients provide a date at day resolution only, the T must not be included, so servers should be able to parse day-level time strings without the T, as in `2017-01-15Z`.
+When clients provide a date at day resolution only, the `T` must not be included, so servers should be able to parse day-level time strings without the `T`, as in `2017-01-15Z`.

-Note that in the ISO 8601 specification, a trailing Z on the time string indicates that no time zone offset should be applied (so the time zone is GMT+0).
-If a server receives an input value without the trailing Z, it should still interpret the time zone as GMT+0 rather than a local time zone.
+Note that in the ISO 8601 specification, a trailing `Z` on the time string indicates that no time zone offset should be applied (so the time zone is GMT+0).
+If a server receives an input value without the trailing `Z`, it should still interpret the time zone as GMT+0 rather than a local time zone.
 This is true for time strings with all fields present and for truncated time strings with some fields missing.

 | Example time range request | comments                       |
 |------------------------------|------------------------------------------------|